veicco/react-radio-select/README.md

 - options (array of objects): The options in the select widget.
 Each object shall include properties "value" (string) and "component" (node).

 ##### Optional props
-- required (bool): Adds the required attribute to the generated radio inputs.
+- required (bool): Adds the "required" attribute to the generated radio inputs.
 - defaultOption (number): Index of the preselected option.
 0 by default.
 - onChange (func): Callback when the value changes.
 - onFocus (func): Callback when the widget receives focus.